oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/templates/base/scripts/0_deploy_faucet.md

    - This code is a deployment script for a token faucet contract in the Alephium blockchain network.

 2. What dependencies are required for this code to run?
-   - This code requires the `@alephium/cli` package and a custom `Settings` object defined in `alephium.config`.
+   - This code requires the `@oxygenium/cli` package and a custom `Settings` object defined in `oxygenium.config`.
 It also imports the `TokenFaucet` contract from an artifacts directory.

 3. What is the expected output of running this code?
    - Running this code will deploy a token faucet contract with initial state values specified in the `initialFields` object.
 The contract ID and address will be logged to the console.